JenSeReal/otel-getting-started/tutorial/content/intro/overview_of_otel/index.md

 -->

 Only time will tell if OpenTelemetry can live up to its ambitious goals.
-Chances are, you're eager to explore the project and try it out yourself to see what the fuss it about.
+Chances are, you're eager to explore the project and try it out yourself to see what the fuss is about.
 However, newcomers often feel overwhelmed when getting into OpenTelemetry.
-The reason is clear: OpenTelemetry is a vast endeavor that addresses a multitiude of problems by creating a comprehensive observability framework.
+The reason is clear: OpenTelemetry is a vast endeavor that addresses a multitude of problems by creating a comprehensive observability framework.
 Before you dive into the labs, we want to give you a high-level overview of the structure and scope of the project.

 ### signal specification (language-agnostic)
 On a high level, OpenTelemetry is organized into *signals*, which mainly include *tracing*, *metrics*, *logging* and *baggage*.
-Every signal is developed as a standalone component (but there are ways to connect data streams to another.
+Every signal is developed as a standalone component (but there are ways to connect data streams to another).
 Signals are defined inside OpenTelemetry's *language-agnostic* [specification](https://opentelemetry.io/docs/specs/), which lies at the very heart of the project.
-End-user probably won't come in direct contact with the specification, but it plays an crucial role for ensuring consistency and interoperability wihtin the OpenTelemetry ecosystem.
+The end-user probably won't come into direct contact with the specification, but it plays a vital role in ensuring consistency and interoperability within the OpenTelemetry ecosystem.

 {{< figure src="images/otel_specification.drawio.png" width=600 caption="OpenTelemetry specification" >}}

 The specification consists of three parts.
 First, there are [*definitions of terms*](https://opentelemetry.io/docs/specs/otel/glossary/) that establish a common vocabulary and shared understanding to avoid confusion.
-Second, it specificies the technical details of how each signals is designed.
+Second, it specifies the technical details of how each signal is designed.
 This includes:
 - an *API specification* (see [traces](https://opentelemetry.io/docs/specs/otel/trace/api/), [metric](https://opentelemetry.io/docs/specs/otel/metrics/api/), and [logs](https://opentelemetry.io/docs/specs/otel/logs/))
   - defines (conceptual) interfaces that implementations must adhere to
-  - ensures that implemenations are compatible with each other
+  - ensures that implementations are compatible with each other
   - includes the methods that can be used to generate, process, and export telemetry data
 - a *SDK specification* (see [trace](https://opentelemetry.io/docs/specs/otel/trace/sdk/),[metrics](https://opentelemetry.io/docs/specs/otel/metrics/sdk/), [logs](https://opentelemetry.io/docs/specs/otel/logs/sdk/))
   - serves as a guide for developers
-  - defines requirements that an language-specific implementation of the API must meet to be compliant
+  - defines requirements that a language-specific implementation of the API must meet to be compliant
   - includes concepts around the configuration, processing, and exporting of telemetry data

-Besides signal architecture, the specification covers aspect related to the telemetry data.
+Besides signal architecture, the specification also covers aspects related to telemetry data.
 For example, OpenTelemetry defines [semantic conventions](https://opentelemetry.io/docs/specs/semconv/).
 By pushing for consistency in the naming and interpretation of common telemetry metadata, OpenTelemetry aims to reduce the need to normalize data coming from different sources.
 Finally, there is also the [OpenTelemetry Protocol (OTLP)](https://opentelemetry.io/docs/specs/otlp/), which we'll cover later.

-### instrumentation to generate and emit telemetry (language-specific)
+### vendor-agnostic instrumentation (language-specific)
 {{< figure src="images/otel_implementation.drawio.png" width=600 caption="generate and emit telemetry via the OTel API and SDK packages" >}}

-To generate and emit telemetry from applications we use **language-*specific* implementations**, which adhere to OpenTelemetry's specification.
+To generate and emit telemetry from applications, we use **language-*specific* implementations**, which adhere to OpenTelemetry's specification.
 OpenTelemetry supports a wide-range of popular [programming languages](https://opentelemetry.io/docs/instrumentation/#status-and-releases) at varying levels of matureity.
 The implementation of a signal consists of two parts:
 - *API*